Pelagicore/ivi-logging/INSTALL.md

 Testing
 -------

-To test whether the package has been correctly installed, you can start the example application ("/usr/bin/logging-example"), which should simply print a few logs to the console and also to the DLT (only if DLT is installed on your system) and exit.
+To test whether the package has been correctly installed, you can start the example application ("/usr/bin/logging-example"), which should simply print a few logs to the console and also to the DLT (only if the ENABLE_DLT_BACKEND switch is enabled) and exit.